shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

--- 404 Page (Not Found)
+- Now, any page can be access by Authorized users and admins only
--- Restricted access to any page for unauthorized users on User side -- Completed Footer Linking
+- Fixed some Bugs